 Schools need volunteers.

 Parents, guardians and other community members as volunteers enrich the school experience for both themselves and students.
 Opportunities vary at different grade levels.
 Under command memorandum, service members may have up to two half-days to volunteer in the Fort Knox Community Schools.
-For details on how to volunteer at any school, click here [PDF files].
+For details on how to volunteer with any school, click here [PDF files].

 More Announcements and News